What Is Elder and Special Needs Law?

 Ask Questions First

-Ask lots of questions before selecting an elder law or special needs planning attorney.
+Ask lots of questions before selecting an elder or special needs law attorney.
 You don’t want to end up in the office of an attorney who can’t help you.
 Start with the initial phone call.
 It is not unusual to speak only to a secretary, receptionist, or office manager during an initial call or before actually meeting with the attorney.
 If so, ask this person your questions.

 - How long has the attorney been in practice?